 If you like the sound of that, you may want to seek out a birth place that has labor tubs.

 You’re planning a natural childbirth and want to avoid the use of pain medication.

 If you’re planning a natural childbirth, having the option to labor in water can be a big help in avoiding pain medication.
-“Some women find that warm water is really relaxing,” says Certified Nurse Midwife Sarah Stetina, who attends births at AMITA Health Adventist Medical Center Hinsdale.
+“Some women find that warm water is really relaxing,” says Certified Nurse Midwife Sarah Stetina, who is the Director of Midwifery at Burr Ridge Birth Center.
 “That helps labor be more effective and less painful.
 For clients whose goal is unmedicated childbirth, using this tool during labor can be very, very helpful.”

 Major maternity organizations support water immersion during the first stage of labor as a means of managing pain without medication.

 The American College of Obstetricians and Gynecologists (ACOG) is the leading professional organization of obstetricians.
 ACOG has published two position papers endorsing immersion hydrotherapy as a tool for coping with labor pain.
 In “Approaches to Limit Intervention During Labor and Birth”, ACOG notes that “during the first stage of labor, water immersion has been found to lower pain scores without evidence of harm.”
 And in “Immersion in Water During Labor and Delivery”, ACOG states, “Immersion in water during the first stage of labor may be associated with shorter labor and decreased use of spinal and epidural analgesia and may be offered to healthy women with uncomplicated pregnancies between 37 0/7 weeks and 41 6/7 weeks of gestation.”

 The water birth position statement of the American College of Nurse Midwives (ACNM) likewise recognizes that water immersion, including laboring in water, “may be particularly useful for women who prefer physiological childbirth and wish to avoid use of pharmacological pain relief methods.”